Skip to Main Content

 If you found an article online and are looking for the full text OR an instructor asks you to find a specific article, we recommend using the Discovery Search.

 Just like with shows and movies on streaming services, not all articles can be found in every database.
-Luckily, our Discovery Search is able to search almost all our library resources.
-Follow the instructions below to find a specific article using the Discovery Search.
+Luckily, our Discovery Search has indexed almost all our library resources.
+Use the instructions below to find a specific article using the Discovery Search.

 1. Starting at the Library's page, type or copy/paste the ARTICLE title into the Discovery Search box and click Search.